Emel Mathlouthi: Everywhere We Looked Was Burning (2019)

-The Tunis Diaries (2020–present)
+The Tunis Diaries (2020–2023)

 While being on vacation in her childhood home in Tunis in 2020, she recorded a double album The Tunis Diaries on her own, with just an acoustic guitar and her voice.
 She hadn't played on an acoustic guitar in a long time.
 The Tunis Diaries is split in two parts "Day" and "Night".
 The first disc includes Emel songs revisited sung in part English, and in Tunisian plus an unreleased song "Holm" which has been viewed more than 3.5 million times on YouTube as of January 2021.
 The second disc features several covers of Leonard Cohen, David Bowie and Jeff Buckley.
 While promoting the album in Paris, she recorded a rendition of a Siouxsie and the Banshees song as a one-off for French Television.

 In 2021, she released Everywhere We Looked Was Burning Live which was a live version of her 2019's album.
 In September, she collaborated with electronic music producer Vitalic for a one-off concert in Paris which took place at Théâtre du Châtelet: they created together a new music around the poetry of Ghada Al-Samman for an event called Variations.
 The show was filmed for Culturebox channel and uploaded on YouTube.
-She toured in Japan in November and December.

 Her debut album Kelmti Horra was released for the first time on vinyl in 2022 to celebrate its 10-year anniversary.
 The reissue which was also out on CD, included bonus tracks.

-After being on the road during all the year, she will be in concert in Istanbul on 3 December.
+In 2023, she collaborated with the filmmaker Shirin Neshat for a video titled the Fury, about "the sexual exploitation of female political prisoners by the Islamic Republic’s regime in Iran".
+Emel wrote Arabic lyrics for a Persian song that Neshat had selected.

+Mra (2024–present)

+Issued in April 2024, Mra (which means woman) included the singles "NAR" and "Souty (My Voice)", the album was released on vinyl, CD and digital.
+MRA was conceived with a completely female team of musicians, singers and producers which was a first for Emel.
+She will be on tour worldwide throughout the year.

 Influences

 Mathlouthi lists her early musical influences as Joan Baez, Bob Dylan, Marcel Khalife and Sheikh Imam.
-Her other musical influences include Janis Joplin, Sinéad O’Connor, Led Zeppelin, James Blake, Roger Waters and Fuck Buttons.
+Her other musical influences include Janis Joplin, Sinéad O'Connor, Led Zeppelin, James Blake, Roger Waters and Fuck Buttons.